Chinese Eyes

 First, I was anxious to prove to my new publisher that I could successfully collaborate with other writers.

 Second, Andy Fraser was a founding member of the British group "Free".
-I was a huge fan of their 1970 song "Alright Now", which Andy had written!
+I was a huge fan of the band, especially their 1970 song "Alright Now", which Andy had co-written!

 But most of all, I couldn't keep my eyes off the television in the corner of the room.
-Even though MTV had been broadcasting in the USA since August 1981, I lived in Canada and I'd never seen MTV!
-I was mesmerized.
+This was 1982.
+Even though MTV had been broadcasting in the USA for a year or two, I lived in Canada and I had never seen MTV!

-Eventually we made our way out to Andy's studio, a separate building on the property.
-He played me a number of songs in various stages of development, none of them complete.
-According to my publisher, Andy's songs had been in this state for months, and he'd been unable to finish any of them.
+We eventually made our way out to Andy's studio, a separate building on the property, where he played me a bunch of songs in various stages of development, none of them complete.
+According to my publisher, Andy's songs had been in this incomplete state for many months, and he hadn't been unable to finish any of them.
+Now I understood why I'd been brought in.

 The 1984 Andy Fraser album "Fine, Fine Line" >

-Before I left Andy's house on the last day, he asked me what songwriting percentages I wanted to claim on each of the songs.
-I was a newcomer to co-writing, and I was hesitant to suggest anything for fear of asking for too much.
-So I said -- (famous last words) ...
-"Just give me what you think is fair".
+Before I left his house on the last day, Andy asked me what songwriting percentage I wanted on each of the songs.
+As a newcomer to co-writing I was hesitant to suggest anything for fear of asking for too much.
+So I said -- (famous last words) -- "Just give me what you think is fair".

-A week or two later my publisher sent me some forms to sign, confirming the percentages on the four Andy Fraser co-writes.
-To my utter amazement, on two of the songs Andy had only given me 5% credit.
+A week or two later my publisher sent me some papers to sign, confirming the percentages on my Andy Fraser co-writes.
+To my amazement, on two of the songs Andy had only given me 5% credit.
 Even worse, on one of the songs I was given a mere 1% share!

 Andy was a nice guy, and I'm quite sure it wasn't intended as an insult.
 Maybe he really believed that was the full extent of my participation!

-Anyway, I was too shocked and embarrassed to complain to my publisher, although I did finally mention it to him over dinner one night, about 15 years later (he said "why didn't you tell me?!?").
+Anyway, I was too shocked and embarrassed to say anything to my publisher, although I did mention it to him over dinner one night, about 15 years later.
+He said "Why didn't you tell me?!?

 It really doesn't matter -- it's "water under the bridge" -- but I did learn a valuable lesson, one that all songwriters, beginners or professional, should adhere to: